Pages

 Lewond and later Israel, bishop of Meckolmank/ Mets Kol-mank.
 Bishop Israel held negotiations with the Huns in 682.

-- Monastery of Pant, dedicated to St. John the Baptist, (possibly named after bishop Pand, an early head of the Albanian Church), established around the 4th century;
+- Monastery of Pant, dedicated to St. John the Baptist, (possibly named after Bishop Pant, an early head of the Albanian Church in the beginning of 6th century), established around the 4th century;

 - Monastery of St. Theotokos (St. Mary) of Arc’ax;